 Nikon D5 versus Sony A7R III

 The Nikon D5 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in January 2016 and October 2017.
 The D5 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Nikon has a resolution of 20.7 megapixel, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D5 and the Sony A7R III.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D5 – represents the basis or 100 percent across all the size and weight measures).